7 Blood Tests Before ADHD Medication (Every Parent Should Request)

 When Should You Consider Blood Tests for ADHD in Children

-- ADHD medication has not worked as expected
+• ADHD medication is not giving expected improvement

-- There is a family history of thyroid conditions or nutritional deficiencies
+• Family history of thyroid disease or nutritional deficiencies

 Why Doctors Recommend Blood Tests Before Starting ADHD Medication

-The goal is not to replace diagnosis, but to understand whether any underlying medical factors may be influencing symptoms or treatment outcomes.
+The goal is not to replace diagnosis, but to identify any treatable conditions that may be affecting attention, mood, or treatment response.

 1. To Rule Out Conditions That Can Mimic ADHD